manu12121999/RemoveBG-GIMP/README.md

 for convenience, hard-code your key in the request-part of the code

 ## Licence:
-It is not a official remove.bg plugin, so keeps their Terms of Service in mind (https://www.remove.bg/tos)
+It is not a official remove.bg plugin, so keep their Terms of Service in mind (https://www.remove.bg/tos)

 Besides that, you can do whatever you want with my code!